- About Us

 Have you ever experienced radio silence after sending someone an important email, only to discover days later that the message went to their junk folder?
 That type of unnecessary delay doesn’t happen with the high-level of traceability EDI provides.

 EDI sends information automatically and allows users to track every document at any point during the transaction.
-No more crickets — you’ll be able to see whether or not the message has been opened or read, and act quickly when the system flags something that hasn’t been acted on.
+No more crickets.
+You’ll know whether or not the message has been opened or read.
+In addition, you can act quickly when the system flags an item.

-In addition to POs, EDI automates the sharing of other documents important to apparel including product catalogs, sales reports, advance ship notices (also known as despatch advices), to name a few.
+Also, EDI shares other documents including product catalogs, sales reports, advance ship notices (despatch advices), to name a few.

 EDI is critical for completing purchase orders accurately — the first step to moving merchandise.
 When a PO is initiated through EDI, the item number, price, and other data is populated automatically.
 Accidentally typing the wrong quantity or transposing a digit in the item number just doesn’t happen with EDI.